Key Takeaways

 Pabau’s strongest differentiator in a Pabau vs Portrait Care evaluation is the breadth of its operational coverage.
 Rather than serving one segment of the clinic workflow, Pabau handles the full client lifecycle: from online booking and automated deposits through to clinical documentation, invoicing, staff commission tracking, and post-treatment recall.
 For practices where manual handoffs between systems introduce errors – or where team members spend time duplicating data – a unified platform has measurable operational value.

 Multi-location management is documented on Pabau’s platform.
-Clinic groups that operate across multiple sites can manage schedules, staff, inventory, and reporting from a centralised interface – without requiring separate software instances per location.
+Clinic groups that operate across multiple sites can manage schedules, staff, inventory, and reporting from a centralized interface – without requiring separate software instances per location.
 This is particularly relevant for aesthetic group practices scaling beyond a single site.

 Pabau supports aesthetic, wellness, medical, and multi-specialty practices with a unified system, which means a clinic that diversifies its service menu – from injectable treatments into skin health, IV therapy, or private GP services – can do so without outgrowing its practice management software.